 So now you know why sync could really benefit you and hopefully at this point you’re excited to get involved.
 So, let’s have a look at how it actually works.

 The people who work on any video project need to find music that perfectly matches the project and specifically the scenes within it.
-The person usually in charge of doing this is called a music supervisor.
+The person usually in charge of doing this is called a music supervisor, typically working at film production services.

 The most common process for sync licensing starts with the supervisor, who will have a brief of what they’re looking for.
 They’ll send this out to their contacts in order to find the perfect piece of music.
 Music supervisors don’t generally tend to source music from individual artists and instead prefer to work with trusted sources.
 These ‘trusted sources’ are usually record labels, publishers and sync agents.
 These sources find tracks in their catalogue that match the project and send them back to the music supervisor.
 After this, the supervisor (often together with the director) will pick the tracks that best fit the project and move onto the process of clearing the rights to license the music.